catalogs logo

 Tulip planting tips and techniques

 Depth counts when planting tulips.
 Plant tulip bulbs with the pointed end on top and plant to a depth that ensures about four inches of soil will be between the tip of the bulb and ground level.
-If the soil is rather sandy, plant a couple inches deeper.
+If the soil is rather sandy, plant a couple of inches deeper.

 Popular Savings Offers